starkbank/sdk-dotnet/NuGetREADME.md

 To check out the complete README, visit our [GitHub page](https://github.com/starkbank/sdk-dotnet).

-# Stark Bank .NET SDK Beta
+# Stark Bank .NET SDK

 Welcome to the Stark Bank .NET SDK!
 This tool is made for .NET developers who want to easily integrate with our API.